 Arrilla Digital is the online version of our Indigenous Cultural Competency training, designed for busy people and organisatons with multiple teams to train.
 It gives anyone the fundamental ‘must have’ information to get started on the right foot.
-It provides a deeper understanding of Aboriginal and Torres Strait Islander people and culture.
-By clarifying and demystify Indigenous matters, this program serves as an entry-point for developing practical tools for the workplace.
+It provides a deeper understanding of Aboriginal and Torres Strait Islander people and culture, demystifies the Indigenous space and serves as an entry-point for developing practical tools for the workplace.
 Read our media release to find out more.

 The course is perfect for: